-It’s pretty evident that Pacific Debt Relief is a consumer favorite for settling debt, especially considering the fact that they have only closed three complaints in the last three years.
-That being said, not all consumers are happy with their experience at Pacific Debt Relief.
-For example, the following is a complaint from a real Pacific Debt customer.
+It’s pretty evident that Pacific Debt Relief is a consumer favorite for settling debt, especially considering the fact that they have only had to close three complaints on the BBB in the last three years.

 The following section explains what you should know before signing up for the Pacific Debt Relief program.